junxit/us-congress-bills-112/bill.md

 - **(d)** *Post-Grant review* Part III of title 35, United States Code, is amended by adding at the end the following:
 - **(e)** *Technical and conforming amendment* The table of chapters for part III of title 35, United States Code, is amended by adding at the end the following:
 - **(f)** *Regulations and effective date*
-  - **(1)** *Regulations* The Director shall, not later than the date that is 1 year after the date of the enactment of this Act, issue regulations to carry out chapter 32 of title 35, United States Code, as added by subsection (d) of this section.
+  - **(1)** *Regulations* The Director shall, not later than the date that is 1 year18 months after the date of the enactment of this Act, issue regulations to carry out chapter 32 of title 35, United States Code, as added by subsection (d) of this section.
-  - **(2)** *Applicability* The amendments made by subsection (d) shall take effect on the date that is 1 year after the date of the enactment of this Act and shall apply only to patents issued on or after that date.
+  - **(2)** *Applicability* The amendments made by subsection (d) shall take effect on the date that is 1 year18 months after the date of the enactment of this Act and shall apply only to patents issued on or after that date.
 The Director may impose a limit on the number of post-grant reviews that may be instituted during each of the 4 years following the effective date of subsection (d).
   - **(3)** *Pending interferences* The Director shall determine the procedures under which interferences commenced before the effective date of subsection (d) are to proceed, including whether any such interference is to be dismissed without prejudice to the filing of a petition for a post-grant review under chapter 32 of title 35, United States Code, or is to proceed as if this Act had not been enacted.
 The Director shall include such procedures in regulations issued under paragraph (1).
 For purposes of an interference that is commenced before the effective date of subsection (d), the Director may deem the Patent Trial and Appeal Board to be the Board of Patent Appeals and Interferences, and may allow the Patent Trial and Appeal Board to conduct any further proceedings in that interference.
 The authorization to appeal or have remedy from derivation proceedings in sections 141(d) and 146 of title 35, United States Code, and the jurisdiction to entertain appeals from derivation proceedings in section 1295(a)(4)(A) of title 28, United States Code, shall be deemed to extend to final decisions in interferences that are commenced before the effective date of subsection (d) and that are not dismissed pursuant to this paragraph.
 - **(g)** *Citation of prior art and written statements*
   - **(1)** *In general* Section 301 of title 35, United States Code, is amended to read as follows: